 While client feedback is key, it’s also helpful to see how a lawyer is regarded by their peers.
 Professional awards and recognition from legal organizations can signal a high level of expertise and a strong reputation in the field.
 When a firm has been recognized for its work, it shows a commitment to legal excellence.
 For instance, a firm like Brown & Crouppen Law Firm points to its extensive experience helping thousands of clients as a cornerstone of its practice.
 These accolades aren’t just for show; they often reflect a history of dedication, skill, and success that can be a good indicator of the quality of representation you’ll receive.

-Confirm Their Standing with the Bar Association
+Check Their Standing with the Missouri Bar

 This step is a fundamental background check that you should never skip.
 Before you hire any attorney, you need to confirm they are licensed to practice law in Missouri and are in good standing with the state bar.
 This check ensures the lawyer is legitimate and has met the required ethical and professional standards.
 According to legal resource CEO Lawyer, verifying a lawyer’s standing with the Bar Association is an essential part of the vetting process.
 You can typically do this online through The Missouri Bar’s website.
 It’s a simple step that provides a critical layer of assurance.